Inferior good

+In economics, inferior goods are those goods the demand for which falls with increase in income of the consumer.
+So, there is an inverse relationship between income of the consumer and the demand for inferior goods.
+There are many examples of inferior goods, including subcompact economy cars, public transit, payday lending, second-hand clothes, and inexpensive food.
+The shift in consumer demand for an inferior good can be explained by two natural economic phenomena: the substitution effect and the income effect.

+Description

-In economics, an inferior good is a good whose demand decreases when consumer income rises (or demand increases when consumer income decreases), unlike normal goods, for which the opposite is observed.
-Normal goods are those goods for which the demand rises as consumer income rises.
+In economics, inferior goods are goods whose demand decreases when consumer income rises (or demand increases when consumer income decreases).
+This behaviour is unlike the supply and demand behaviour of normal goods, for which the opposite is observed; normal goods are those goods for which the demand rises as consumer income rises.
+Thus, an inferior good is one for which the "income elasticity of demand...is observed to be negative."

 Inferiority, in this sense, is an observable fact relating to affordability rather than a statement about the quality of the good.
+Indeed, the same good may be a normal good for one group of consumers and an inferior good for another group.
+For example, for moderate-income consumers, a BMW 3 Series car might be a normal good, but for an upper-income group, it might be an inferior good.

-As a rule, these goods are affordable and adequately fulfill their purpose, but as more costly substitutes that offer more pleasure (or at least variety) become available, the use of the inferior goods diminishes.
-Direct relations can thus be drawn from inferior goods to socio-economic class.
-Those with constricted incomes tend to prefer inferior goods for the reason of the aforementioned observable inferiority.
+As a rule, these goods are affordable and adequately fulfil their purpose, but as more costly substitutes that offer more utility become available, the use of the inferior goods diminishes.
+Direct relations can thus be drawn from the purchasing of inferior goods to socio-economic class.
+Those with constricted incomes tend to prefer inferior goods for the reason of the aforementioned lower cost.

 Depending on consumer or market indifference curves, the amount of a good bought can either increase, decrease, or stay the same when income increases.